olehkazban/js-eng-init/bootcamp/tools-for-collaboration-1.md

 **[<= Back](learning-principles.md)**		*	*	*	**[Next =>](tools-for-collaboartion-2.md)**

-In that section we would consentrate on learning on 'How to use Git'.
+In that section we would concentrate on learning on 'How to use Git'.

 ## Table of Contents